FelixEngl/atra/README.md

 ### Why is the crawler named Atra?
-The name Atra comes from the Erigone atra, a dwarf spider with a body length of 1.8mm to 2.8mm.
+The name Atra comes from "Erigone atra", a dwarf spider with a body length of 1.8mm to 2.8mm.
 Not only do they play a central role in natural pest control in agriculture (aphids), but they are also aerial spiders that can travel long distances by ballooning, also known as kiting.